aforward9600/pokemonpalette/README.md

 - EXP ALL now displays text correctly if the 1st pokemon in the party has fainted
 - Tweaked the rates and types of trainer item use
 - Fixed an issue where funciton AICheckIfHPBelowFraction can cause an infinite loop
+- Fixed the coin guy in celadon hotel
+- Ajusted some trainer parties a little bit
+- Fixed the Chansey trick for finding shiny pokemon
+- Fixed mew being available
+- Ajusted cerulean cave 1f to remove the walkable cliff tile
+- Trainer scaling will now do stone evolving if enemy pkmn is lvl 40 or more

 #New features & adjustments from last version: